Your gift is 100% tax deductible

 Radiation therapy is the use of high-energy rays (such as x-rays) or particles to kill cancer cells.

 Teens are less likely to have major side effects from radiation than younger children because their bodies are no longer growing as quickly.
-But some parts of the body, such as the breast, ovaries, or testicles, can still be very sensitive to the effects of radiation if they are still developing.
+But some parts of the body, such as the breasts, ovaries, or testicles, can still be very sensitive to the effects of radiation if they are still developing.
 Radiation can cause some late or long-term side effects years later.
 These are discussed in Late and Long-term Effects of Cancer Treatment in Adolescents.

 Chemotherapy (chemo) is the use of drugs to treat cancer.
 Some drugs can be swallowed in pill form, while others are injected into a vein or muscle.
-Chemo is often used to treat cancers that have spread, but it can also be used for some earlier stage cancers (usually along with other treatments).
+Chemo is often used to treat cancers that have spread, but it also can be used for some earlier-stage cancers (usually along with other treatments).

 For some types of cancer, newer targeted therapy drugs can be used instead of or along with standard chemo drugs.
 These drugs work by attacking certain parts of cancer cells (or nearby cells) that help them grow.
-Targeted drugs sometimes work when standard chemo drugs don’t, and they have different (and often less severe) side effects.
+Targeted drugs sometimes work when standard chemo drugs don’t, and they tend to have different (and often less severe) side effects.

 Immunotherapy is treatment that helps the body's own immune system fight the cancer.
 Some types of immunotherapy are now an important part of treating certain cancers, such as melanomas.
 Newer types of immunotherapy are also showing promise against other cancer types.